rotisserie-christian/terminalchat/memory/README.md

-### Memory
+### /memory

-Put stuff in here, and any relevant chunks will be automatically piped into context when relevant.
+Add files here for RAG (Retrieval-Augmented Generation).
+Any relevant chunks will be automatically retrieved and piped into context when relevant to the conversation.

-Currently limited to md and txt files
+**Supported file types**: `.md` and `.txt` files

-The system will also exclude this file and any others named readme
+**Note**: The system automatically excludes README files from RAG processing.

-There are some penguin facts included as well, I'm using that for testing but you can feel free to leave it if your AI workflow involves penguins
+**Testing**: Sample penguin facts are included for testing purposes - feel free to remove or keep them based on your needs.